kahawai-collective/fsl/README.md

-# FiSL : Fisheries Simuation Library
+# FSL : Fisheries Simuation Library

-*FiSL* is a C++ library for fisheries simulation.
+*FSL* is a C++ library for fisheries simulation.
 It aims to be highly modular library without compromising speed.
 It does that by making the most of modern C++ language features such as templates and type inference, as well as recent advances in compiler optimisation.

-Because *FiSL* is modular it can be used for general fisheries simulation.
+Because *FSL* is modular it can be used for general fisheries simulation.
-However, the main purpose for *FiSL* is as a library for fisheries management procedure evaluation (MPE).
+However, the main purpose for *FSL* is as a library for fisheries management procedure evaluation (MPE).
-*FiSL* provides C++ classes that can be composed in alternative ways to provides for alternative types of MPE range from simple to complex.
+*FSL* provides C++ classes that can be composed in alternative ways to provides for alternative types of MPE range from simple to complex.

 ## Documentation